Projectile

-A Projectile is the GameObject that gets spawned and (probably) moves around the world looking for a target to smash into.
+A **Projectile** is the `GameObject` that gets spawned and (probably) moves around the world looking for a target to smash into.

-The Projectile component has a number of Scriptable Objects which determine how the projectile behaves in the world, from spawning, to motion, destruction, speed, and more.
+The Projectile component has a number of `Scriptable Objects` which determine how the projectile behaves in the world, from spawning, to motion, destruction, speed, and more.

-The "Bullet Blue" projectile from the Sci-Fi Arsenal integration.
+<figure><img src="/files/Resk5OA7rAfnW9Djj0aE" alt=""><figcaption><p>The "Bullet Blue" projectile from the Sci-Fi Arsenal integration.</p></figcaption></figure>

 The custom Inspector is where you add all the details required to make an awesome projectile!
 The overviews below will introduce you to each section.
 Check the detailed pages for complete information.